iron-software/IronBarcode-Examples/how-to/msi-installer/README.md

 ## Quickstart: Generate and Read an MSI Barcode with Ease

-With IronBarcode’s straightforward API, you can generate and decode MSI barcodes effortlessly.
+With IronBarcode’s straightforward API, you can generate and decode MSI barcodes.
 Here is how you can create and scan an MSI barcode image quickly using just a few lines of code:

 ```cs
 var msiImage = IronBarCode.BarcodeWriter.CreateBarcode("12345", BarcodeWriterEncoding.MSI).SaveAsImage("barcode-msi.png");